 May 10th: Centre Party politician and finance minister Joseph Wirth is appointed chancellor.

-July 29th: Adolf Hitler becomes leader of the NSDAP, following a series of disputes over leadership and policy.
+July 29th: Adolf Hitler becomes the leader of the National Socialists (NSDAP), following a series of disputes over leadership and policy.

 September 14th: Adolf Hitler is arrested for participating in an assault against a Bavarian separatist.
 He is later sentenced to three months in prison.